top of page

 COMMISSIONS

-Simon has delivered commission pieces for a wide variety of organisations including Your Playhouse, Your Theatre, Your Story for the re-opening of the Edinburgh Playhouse in 2021 and The Storytellers of Lochancreel for BBC Scotland's Time for a Story audio series on BBC Sounds in 2024.
+Simon has delivered commission pieces for a wide variety of organisations including Your Playhouse, Your Theatre, Your Story for the Edinburgh Playhouse in 2021, The Storytellers of Lochancreel for BBC Scotland's Time for a Story in 2024, and even three poems for the Nae Stressie bath bomb for Lush!

 18